 4-H Safety Programs

-4-H Shooting Sports is a national program with over 300,000 young people taking part, thus making it one of the largest shooting education programs in the United States.
+4-H Shooting Sports is a national program with 428,020 young people taking part, making it one of the largest shooting education programs in the United States.
 Here in Mississippi, 4-H Shooting Sports involves thousands of kids and continues to grow annually.
 An established core of over 700 adult volunteer instructors and 4-H agents provide training and leadership for our program throughout the state.

 The goal of the MSU Extension 4-H ATV Safety program is to reduce ATV-related accidents and fatalities in Mississippi.
 The objectives of the safety program are

 - to increase the number of 4th- to 6th-grade participants by 1,000 in the 2-hour ATV Safety program using the ATV Safety Leader’s Guide,

 - to increase the number of participants by 500 in the age-specific ATV Safety Institute (ASI) online E-Course ATV Safety Training,

 - to increase the number of participants by 500 in the ATV Safety Tread-Sylvania online ATV safety game found at www.atv-youth.org,